 Return to Top

-Self-education about JXG is an important part of advocating for your child.
-It will help you to make informed decisions about your child’s care and play a more active role in his/her recovery.
+Self-education about LCH is an important part of advocating for yourself.
+It will help you to make informed decisions about your care and play a more active role in your recovery.

 Return to Top

-It is essential to take an active role in your child’s health care.
-However, many caregivers have little experience being advocates when they first find out that their child has a rare disease.
+It is essential to take an active role in your health care.
+However, many patients have little experience being self-advocates when they first find out that they have a rare disease.
 The following is a list of essential tips for becoming a successful advocate:

-- Learn about JXG and become acquainted with the basic medical terms.
+- Learn about LCH in adults and become acquainted with the basic medical terms.
 Knowledge is empowerment.

 - Know the warning signs that mean you may need emergency help.